binipringle/torts/_texts/0-outline.md

 # Products Liability

-In tort law, products liability holds any party who manufactures or sells a product liable for damage caused by that product.
+In tort law, products liability holds any party who manufactures or sells a defective product liable for damage caused by that product.
 Parties include the manufacturer, manufacturers of component parts, assembly company, wholesaler, and retail store owner.
 This does not include services or occasional sellers.
 A consumer, including those who borrowed a product or received it as a gift, can bring a products liability claim for harm caused by products containing inherent defects.
 Products are tangible personal property and intangible personal property such as gas, natural entities including pets and plants, real estate, and writings including navigational charts.
+Defects are manufacturing defect, design defect or inadequate warning (marketing defect).

 To prove a prima facie case of products liability, the plaintiff has to show that (1) the defendant sold the product that the plaintiff used; (2) the defendant was the commercial seller of the product; (3) the plaintiff suffered an injury; (4) the item was defective when the defendant sold it; and (5) the defect was an actual and proximate cause of the plaintiff's injury